loot/libloot/docs/metadata/data_structures/group.rst

   # Create a group for map marker plugins that loads after the predefined
   # 'default' group.
   name: 'Map Markers'
+  description: 'A group for map marker plugins that need to load late.'
   after:
     - 'default'